 Best of Both Worlds

-A roaring outdoor fireplace frames the water beyond to provide the best of both worlds when enjoying your outdoor sitting area.
-Cushioned seating can be easily reconfigured for various needs- whether a nice intimate chat by the fire is ideal, or a more social event is occurring.
+The water beyond to provide the best of both worlds when enjoying your outdoor sitting area.
+Cushioned seating can be easily reconfigured for various needs- whether a nice intimate chat, or a more social event is occurring.

 Sit Back and Relax